5 top car maintenance shockers you probably never thought about

 This can be confusing.
 An EGR valve and passages need to be cleaned periodically depending on how the vehicle is used so, unless the customer has a good relationship with a technician who will monitor its condition, the owner unknowingly risks an expensive, unnecessary replacement.

 Over time, the EGR valve in your car and the many passages connected with it, get clogged up with carbon deposits.

-Due to stringent emission standards imposed on manufacturers and their constant quest to get more performance out of fewer materials, everything in engines and power trains have shrunk in size, in recent years.
-Engines have now become so much more sophisticated, finely tuned and sensitive that they only operate optimally when in perfect condition.
+In recent years, due to stringent emission standards imposed on manufacturers, and the constant quest to get more performance out of fewer materials, everything in engines and power trains have shrunk in size.
+Engines are now so sophisticated, finely tuned and sensitive that they only operate optimally when in perfect condition.